We talked about Fairmined Gold at Skrein Jewellery in Vienna There is sustainable gold.

-In Austria, the pioneer in using Fairmined gold was the jeweller Alexander Skrein, who is also the chairman of the Association for Fair and Responsible Gold, AFRG, that he launched in Vienna to ensure that in Austria, only fair gold is used.
+In Austria, the pioneer in using Fairmined gold was the jeweller Alexander Skrein, who is also the chairman of the Association for Fair and Responsible Gold, AFRG, which he launched in Vienna to ensure that in Austria, only fair gold is used.

 Another jewellery house that famously uses Fair gold is the Swiss Chopard, working towards more sustainable luxury.

-In the past years, trophies such as the Nobel Prize, the Cannes Film Festival Palme d’Or award and the Olympic Laurel were made in fairmined gold.
+In the past years, trophies such as the Nobel Prize, the Cannes Film Festival Palme d’Or award and the Olympic Laurel were made in fair mined gold.

 Fairmined Ecological Gold